mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

 [BRN, STS, RA8]
-- Here we have an overview of the django model elements.
+- Here we have an overview of the django model elements
+- There's a lot here, but I'll cover some highlights:
-- Team members sign in with credentials referenced in the ScoutsVic_Extranet app
+- Team members sign in using credentials managed in the ScoutsVic_EMS (Brownsea) app
 - They Register for the event via ScoutsVic_EMS (Brownsea)
-- As part of Registration, they select their preferred activities, connected to PatrolPreferences in the STS app
+- As part of Registration, they select their preferred activities
+- These activities are connected to PatrolPreferences in the STS app
-- When activities start and a Patrol or team, checks in, the system consults their linked PatrolPreferences to select a candidate for their next activity
+- When activities start and a Patrol or team, checks in with Starfleet Command
+- The system consults their linked PatrolPreferences to select a candidate for their next activity
-- Each Base, or activity, also has GPS coordinates and route distance/time estimates to each other activity so we don't make teams walk too far

 ---